rfo909/RForth/README.md

 For global jumps, addresses are encoded as 3 bytes, or 18 bits.
 The word size (traditionally called "cells" in Forth) is two bytes, which allows for addressing 64k of memory.

-For jumps inside words, we use relative offsets, for forward and back movements, and those are encoded as a single byte, which allows a max jump length of 63 positions.
+For jumps inside words, I use relative offsets, for forward and back movements, and those are encoded as a single byte, which allows a max jump length of 63 positions.

 Design decisions - heap / jumps inside words
 --------------------------------------------

 I employ a bit if memory protection, to catch stray pointers.
 The base code and memory layout in ACode.txt contains a tag :PROTECT that prevents writes to addresses below that point, currently enforced in the Interpreter.